 - Identify which screening method to use, including higher-tier testing methods.
 For Krabbe disease, programs need to consider both GALC ensyme activity and second-tier psychosine, as only IKD was added to the RUSP.
-Programs have an additional option of adding molecular testing. - Have needed equipment for testing.
+There may be instances where programs choose to vary from the strategy outlined in the RUSP, which recommends screening for "Infantile Krabbe Disease (characterized by low [GALC] galactocerebrosidase levels and psychosine ≥ 10nM)." - Have needed equipment for testing.
 Contract for purchasing or renting the testing equipment may take up to a year to become available to the laboratory. - Have space needed for testing equipment.
-Some test equipment requires major retrofitting, ventilation and electrical changes, have a large footprint and/or need multiple platforms depending on the birthrate of the state. - Ensure testing method performance validations and verifications to meet regulatory requirements for the NBS laboratory. - Setup contract with laboratory performing second-tier psychosine testing if test will not be performed in house. - Ensure testing cutoffs and decision schemes meet specificity/sensitivity and other performance targets to meet the goals of the NBS program.
+Some test equipment requires major retrofitting, ventilation and electrical changes, have a large footprint and/or need multiple platforms depending on the birthrate of the state. - Ensure testing method performance validations and verifications to meet regulatory requirements for the NBS laboratory. - Setup contract with laboratory performing second-tier psychosine testing if test will not be performed in house. - Ensure testing cutoffs and decision schemes meet specificity/sensitivity and other performance targets to meet the stated goals of the NBS program.
 For Krabbe disease, this will likely include at least a second-tier test. - Define true and false positives for measurement of the screen's performance metrics once full population screening begins. - Obtain adequate staffing for full population screening.
 May require approval for additional staff to be hired and/ or require time for some current staff cross-training. - Integrate Krabbe disease testing workflow with all other NBS workflows. - Establish communication algorithm with short-term follow-up program (phone, IT, messaging).